MrTimmyJ/Glassomorphic-E-Commerice-Website/README.md

 ## Overview

-A sleek, modern e-commerce website built using HTML, CSS, and JavaScript, featuring a stylish glassmorphism UI design.
+&nbsp;&nbsp;&nbsp;&nbsp;A sleek, modern e-commerce website built using HTML, CSS, and JavaScript, featuring a stylish glassmorphism UI design.
 The website includes dynamic catalog filtering, detailed product views,  dark mode, and a responsive layout optimized for all devices.

-The Glassomorphic E-Commerce Website is a front-end project showcasing a fictional e-commerce store with a polished, futuristic design.
+&nbsp;&nbsp;&nbsp;&nbsp;The Glassomorphic E-Commerce Website is a front-end project showcasing a fictional e-commerce store with a polished, futuristic design.
 Users can explore products, filter the catalog, and view detailed product descriptions—all presented with a glass-like UI effect that elevates the browsing experience.

 🧩 Features